 Severe obesity is most likely a result of a combination of genetic, psychosocial, environmental, social and cultural influences that interact resulting in the complex disorder of both appetite regulation and energy metabolism.
 Severe obesity does not appear to be a simple lack of self-control by the patient.

-In 1991, the National Institutes of Health Conference concluded that non-surgical methods of weight loss for patients with severe (morbid) obesity, except in rare instances, are not effective over long periods of time.
-It was shown that nearly all participants in any non-surgical weight-loss program for severe (morbid) obesity regained their lost weight within 5 years.
-Although prescriptions and non-prescription medications are available to induce weight loss, there does not appear to be a role for long-term medical therapy in the management of morbid obesity.
-Medications that reduce appetite can result in 11 to 22 pound weight reduction.
-However, weight gain is rapid once medication is withdrawn.
-Various professional weight loss programs use behavior modification techniques in conjunction with low caloric diets and increased physical activity.
+In 1991, the National Institutes of Health Conference concluded that non-surgical methods of weight loss for patients with severe obesity, except in rare instances, are not effective over long periods of time.
+It was shown that nearly all participants in any non-surgical weight-loss program for severe obesity regained their lost weight within 5 years.
+Although prescriptions and nonprescription medications are available to induce weight loss, there does not appear to be a role for long-term medical therapy in the management of morbid obesity.
+Weight gain is rapid once medication is withdrawn.
+Various professional weight loss programs use behavior modification techniques in conjunction with low calorie diets and increased physical activity.
 Weight loss of one to two pounds per week has been reported, but nearly all the weight loss is regained after 5 years.

 A number of weight loss operations have been devised over the last 40-50 years.
-The operations recognized by most surgeons include: vertical banded gastroplasty, gastric banding (adjustable or non-adjustable), Roux-en-Y gastric bypass, and malabsorbtion procedures (biliopancreatic diversion, duodenal switch).
+The operations recognized by most surgeons include: Roux-en-Y gastric bypass, gastric banding (adjustable or non-adjustable), sleeve gastrectomy, malabsorption procedures (biliopancreatic diversion, duodenal switch) and vertical banded gastroplasty.
+The gastric bypass procedure involves dividing the stomach and forming a small gastric pouch.
+The new gastric pouch is connected to varying lengths of your own small intestine constructed into a Y-shaped limb (Roux-en-Y gastric bypass) (Fig. 1).

 The laparoscopic gastric band involves placing a 1/2 inch belt or collar around the top portion of the stomach.
 This creates a small pouch and a fixed outlet into the lower stomach.
-The adjustable band, which was approved by the FDA in June 2001, can be filled with sterile saline.
-When saline is added, the outlet into the stomach is made smaller which further restricts food from leaving the pouch.
+The adjustable band can be filled with sterile saline.
+When saline is added, the outlet into the stomach is made smaller which further restricts food from leaving the pouch (Fig 2).

-The malabsorbtion operations cause weight loss by decreasing absorption of calories from the intestines.
-These operations involve reducing the stomach size and bypassing most of the intestines.
+The malabsorption operations cause weight loss by decreasing absorption of calories from the intestines.
+These operations involve reducing the stomach size and bypassing most of the intestines (Fig 4).